Gate City volleyball makes quick work of Richlands as Region 2D tournament opens - NewsBreak

 Watch now: Kingsport school board approves TSBA superintendent search, 2023 fall break

-KINGSPORT — The Kingsport school board unanimously voted to hire the Tennessee School Boards Association (TSBA) to help with its search for a permanent superintendent.
-In addition, the board voted 5-0 Tuesday night to move the 2023-24 fall break from Oct.
+KINGSPORT — The Kingsport school board unanimously has voted to hire the Tennessee School Boards Association or TSBA to help with its search for a permanent superintendent.
+In addition, the board Tuesday night voted 5-0 to move the 2023-24 fall break a week back a week, from Oct.
 9-13 to Oct.
-2-6 to coincide with a likely bye week when Dobyns-Bennett High School would have no football game Oct.
+2-6, to coincide with a likely bye week when Dobyns-Bennett High School would have no football game Oct.
 6.

 Rogersville City School closed until Wednesday